Ammo Storage Is Not Complicated But It’s Also Not Optional

 This ground moisture is dangerous to foundations if allowed to accumulate.

-That’s why ensuring your gutters and downspouts are working properly is important to avoid foundation problems (i.e., cracking, settling heaving, etc.)
+It’s important to avoid foundation problems (i.e., leaks, cracking, settling, heaving, etc.)

 Many homes have sump pumps to help manage basement moisture issues.

-When massive flooding occurs, which area will get wet first?
+When massive flooding occurs, which area gets wet first?

 Your basement.

-So from a moisture standpoint, basements present a bit of a problem.
+So from a moisture standpoint, basements present a problem.

 However, there are solutions to help manage these risks.